worldofmarcus/project-portfolio-5/README.md

 * Add seach function in the blog management section
 * Fix the pagination bug (described in the bug section)
 * Give the logged in site user the possibility to add a promotion code
+* Give the user the possibility to sort on multiple tags
 * Give the logged in site user the possibility to rate a product
 * Give the logged in site user the possibility to write a product review
 * Add an admin area with general information (like number of logged in users, number of products and so on)